yanda-wang/EXCERF/README.md

 # Codes

-codes of EXCLEF could be found in EXCLEF/code
+codes of EXCERF could be found in EXCERF/code

-* DataProcessing.py: prepare all data files required by EXCLEF from raw medical records.
+* DataProcessing.py: prepare all data files required by EXCERF from raw medical records.
 * HyperOptim.py: hyper-parameters tuning.
 * HyperOptimUtils.py: basic modules for HyperOptim.
-* Models.py: networks of EXCLEF.
+* Models.py: networks of EXCERF.
-* Parameters.py: basic parameters for EXCLEF.
+* Parameters.py: basic parameters for EXCERF.
-* run_model.py: code to run EXCLEF
+* run_model.py: code to run EXCERF

 # To run the model

-To train EXCLEF(suppose you want to put the model in data/model)
+To train EXCERF(suppose you want to put the model in data/model)
 ```
 python run_model.py --do_train --save_model_dir data/model
 ```